Wildfire ravages Pisgah National Forest near the Blue Ridge Parkway - NewsBreak

 Wildfire ravages Pisgah National Forest near the Blue Ridge Parkway

 PISGAH FOREST, N.C.
-(WGHP) — The United States Department of Agriculture (USDA) reports that the wildfire ravaging Pisgah National Forest is “50% contained.”As anti-Semitic incidents skyrocket in North Carolina, Holocaust education set to change
+(WGHP) — The United States Department of Agriculture (USDA) reports that the wildfire ravaging Pisgah National Forest is “50% contained.”JCPD investigating after downtown shooting

 The “Barnett Branch Fire,” as the USDA calls it, began to burn on Wednesday in the rough terrain of the Pisgah National Forest just off of the Blue Ridge Parkway near the Pisgah Inn .